Hi, I'm Bram

 I've been responsible for building numerous MVP applications using REST API following the CRUD cycle.
 These were all build with Ruby on Rails.

-Using Rake and Node.js I've built automation, bots, and serverless functions.
+Using Bash, Rake, and Node.js I've built automation, bots, and serverless functions.

 Figma is my tool of choice for almost all of my design work.
 Designing a website however, takes place directly in the browser.
-Shout out to TailwindCSS for making this task a breeze.
+I've been doing that for a while and with the arrival of TailwindCSS it's gotten even better.

 For the last several years, I've been building a lot with Shopify and the Jamstack.
 Both are a joy to work with, straightforward, without many abstractions.

-The "J" in Jamstack has been represented by Nuxt.js, and I've recently started using Eleventy.
+The "J" in Jamstack has been represented by Vue.js and the framework Nuxt.js, and more recently Eleventy, which you're looking at right now.
 For the latter I use Alpine.js to sprinkle in behavior as I see fit.

 I've since been able to help numerous companies resolve severe vulnerabilities.

 What helped my progress tremendously is all of the amazing web security content, creators put out.
-Being involved in the bug bounty and Twitch community, really emphasized to me that knowledge is meant to be shared.
+Being involved in the bug bounty and the Twitch community really emphasized to me that knowledge is meant to be shared.

 September 22-26, 2020